vector-of-bool/vector-of-bool.github.io/_posts/2018-08-19-path-taxonomy.md

 ### Extension OR Extname

-The _extname_ of a file is the extension of the filename component, separated from the rest of the filename with a dot `.`.
+The _extname_ of a path is the extension of the filename component, separated from the rest of the filename with a dot `.`.

 ```